cloud-ca/terraform-provider-cloudca/cloudca/README.md

 - icmp_code - (Optional) The ICMP code.
 Can only be used with ICMP protocol
 - start_port - (Optional) The start port.
 Can only be used with TCP/UDP protocol
 - end_port - (Optional) The end port.
 Can only be used with TCP/UDP protocol
-- network_acl_id - (Required) ID of the network ACL where the rule should be created

 ###Attribute Reference
 - id - ID of network ACL.